ianwremmel/data/README.md

 the default Node `AssertionError`) or generated code are instance of `BaseDataLibraryError`, which is a subclass of `Error`.
 Rethrown errors always have a `cause` property that is the original error.

+## Change Data Capture

+Several schema directives (`@enriches` and `@triggers` at time of writing) generate CloudFormation resources to support change data capture.
+In general, this means:

+-   The decorated model's table has a DynamoDB Stream enabled
+-   Regardless of the number of directives per model or the number of models, exactly one lambda listens to the stream
+-   That Lambda function pushes each stream event to EventBridge
+-   Each directive has a corresponding EventBridge rule that push a filtered subset of events into an SQS queue
+-   Each SQS queue has a corresponding Lambda that handles the events

+Why all the indirection?
+Filtering, multiple responders, and retries.

+There's no Dead Letter Queue for a DynamoDB stream, so we want the stream handler to be as failsafe as possible.
+That means it has to do as little as possible.
+Ideally, we'd push directly into an SQS queue, but then we only get one handler per table when we want one handler per directive per Model.

+EventBridge lets us 1. attach multiple handlers to the same DynamoDB stream event and 2. filter events those event so that the we only push matching events into the queue for a given model's directive.

+Finally, there's an SQS queue in front of each function so that we can push failures to its Dead Letter Queue and retry them manually when the underlying issue is fixed.

 ## Known Issues